jiandamonique/jiminy/README.md

 ## What it is

-Jiminy is a single HTML file you open in a browser.
-No install.
-No login.
-No server.
-No subscription.
+Jiminy is single file HTML ally you access from a browser.

 It gives you a live clock, a countdown timer, a private mantra you set once and stays, and a one-tap privacy screen for when someone walks up.
 That's the whole thing.
 Calm, present, yours.